 * Values in parenthesis indicate percent

 Respondents of the study area used surface water as a source of freshwater for irrigation purpose.
-Underground water was salinity affected which was not suitable for crop production.
+Underground water have salinity problem and it is not suitable for crop production.
 In that sense, rain water would be an alternative source of freshwater.
-The use of rainwater in irrigation did not become popular due to the lack of infrastructural facilities in the study areas.
+The use of rainwater in irrigation was not popular due to lack of infrastructural facilities in the study areas.

 3.3.7 Change in cropping intensity practices